cal-itp/data-infra/airflow/README.md

 # Airflow

-The following folder contains the project level directory for all our apache airflow ETLs, which are deployed automatically to Google Cloud Composer from the `main` branch.
+The following folder contains the project level directory for all our Apache Airflow DAGs, which are deployed automatically to Google Cloud Composer from the `main` branch.

 ## Structure